Collaborative Neural Rendering using Anime Character Sheets: Method

 \subsection{Data Preparation}

-As character sheets used in the anime-related industries are not yet available to the computer vision community, we build a dataset containing more than $20,000$ hand-drawn anime characters by selecting human-like characters from public datasets~\cite{danbooru2020,pixiv}.
-We manually perform matting to remove the background from the character with the help of the watershed algorithm.
+As character sheets used in the anime-related industries are not yet available to the computer vision community, we built a dataset containing more than $20,000$ hand-drawn anime characters by selecting human-like characters from public datasets~\cite{danbooru2020,pixiv}.
+We manually perform matting to remove the background from the character with the help of the watershed algorithm~\cite{torralba2010labelme}.
 We also construct a 2D background dataset containing $4000$ images with a similar method.

-Manually annotating hand-drawn anime images with UDP involves intolerable levels of hardship.
-To alleviate the problem of label scarcity, we constructed a synthesized dataset from anime-styled 3D meshes in the way described in~\ref{subsec:Unflattened_dense_pose}.
+Manually annotating hand-drawn anime images with UDP involves significant hardship.
+To alleviate the problem of label scarcity, we further construct a synthesized dataset from anime-styled 3D meshes.

-Finally, we randomly split a synthesized dataset with high-quality UDP labeling and a hand-drawn dataset, which has higher diversity in styles and characters, by a $16:1$ ratio into the training and validation sets.
-The split is done on a per-anime-character basis so that the validation set contains characters unseen during training.
+Finally, We combine the synthesized dataset with the hand-drawn dataset to obtain both high-quality UDP labels and high diversity of hand-drawn styles.
+We randomly split the whole dataset by a $1/16$ ratio into the validation and training sets.
+The split is on a per-anime-character basis, so the validation set contains characters unseen during training.
 The whole dataset contains over $700,000$ hand-drawn and synthesized images of diverse poses and appearances.
-We manually exclude content that is not suitable for public display.
-Random characters with the random background are shown in Figure~\ref{fig:random}.
+We manually exclude content containing excessive nudity that is not suitable for public display.
+Random characters with a random background are shown in Figure~\ref{fig:random}.